inovex/kubernetes-on-openstack/Readme.md

 ## Deploy the OpenStack Cloud provider

-In this step we deploy the [cloud-provider-openstack](https://github.com/kubernetes/cloud-provider-openstack) which allows us to create OpenStack LoadBalancer and Cinder Volumes as needed.
+**This step is done automatically** In this step we deploy the [cloud-provider-openstack](https://github.com/kubernetes/cloud-provider-openstack) which allows us to create OpenStack LoadBalancer and Cinder Volumes as needed.

 ```bash
 kubectl apply -f manifests/openstack-ccm.yml